tanvincible/tanvincible.github.io/tips.md

 13. Build Documentation In, Don’t Bolt It On
 14. Good Design Is Easier to Change Than Bad Design
 15. DRY—Don’t Repeat Yourself
+16. Make It Easy to Reuse
+17. Eliminate Effects Between Unrelated Things

 #### [← Back to Home](/)